digitalist-se/sdg-php-client/README.md

+# SDG - Single Digital Gateway

+We now have a well tested premium plugin, with support, to send data to SDG.
+Please contact us at matomo@digitalist.se for more information.

-# Deprecated
+## Deprecated

 This project has been deprecated.
 But you are free to use the code.

-We now have a well tested premium plugin, with support, to send data to SDG.
-Please contact us at matomo@digitalist.se.

-# SDG PHP Client
+## SDG PHP Client

 This project was built by Digitalist to help Swedish governmental agencies and authorities to send in their data to the single digital gateway.